nzkritik/torghost/README.md

+# WARNING — DEVELOPMENT / DO NOT USE ON PRODUCTION SYSTEMS

+> IMPORTANT: This project is currently under active development and testing.
+> Running the torghost script can modify system network settings (iptables/nftables),
+> replace /etc/resolv.conf, stop system services (systemd-resolved, Docker), and
+> otherwise change system state.
+You should NOT run this on a production,
+> critical, or non-disposable machine.
+Use only in a disposable VM or on a snapshot
+> you can roll back.
+The authors are not responsible for damage or loss.

 # TorGhost
 This tool was originally for Kali Linux.
 It has now been converted to work with Arch Linux distros.
 This is a powerful tool that can connect your whole PC with Tor network.